Deutsche Streicherphilharmonie: History

 The ensemble was founded in 1973 as the selection string orchestra of the music schools of the German Democratic Republic and from 1976 was called the Rundfunk-Musikschulorchester (RMO).
 With the support of the Federal Government, it was taken over by the Vienna Philharmonic in 1991 and since then has borne the name "Deutsches Musikschulorchester" (DMO).
 In 2003, it was renamed the "Deutsche Streicherphilharmonie" (German String Philharmonic).

 Members

 The German String Philharmonic consists of young people between the ages of 11 and 20 who have qualified for participation in the orchestra through an audition.
 The ensemble members meet several times a year for rehearsals and concert tours.

 Former members now play in renowned orchestras such as the Vienna Philharmonic (concertmaster), the Rundfunk-Sinfonieorchester Berlin, the Sächsische Staatskapelle Dresden and the orchestra of the Metropolitan Opera.

 Concerts

 The orchestra performs at venues including the Konzerthaus Berlin, the Berlin Philharmonie, the Gewandhaus in Leipzig, the Alte Oper Frankfurt, the Kölner Philharmonie and the Saalbau Essen.
-They regularly tour abroad, most recently to Ecuador for their 40th anniversary in 2013.
+They regularly tour abroad, in 2013 to Ecuador for their 40th anniversary.

 Concert recordings and studio recordings are regularly produced with Deutschlandradio.